ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 Present in Legacy but Missing in Modernise
 ----------------------------------------------
-* "hasSeveranceWarning": false,   This is yet to be defined in Modernise
+* "hasSeveranceWarning": false,   This is yet to be built in Modernise but will appear in notes field.
+Use will need to show the contents of this field rather than just a standard warning as done for legacy
 *  "receiptDate": "2014-09-26", no Modernise equivalwnt but unlikely to be needed by Use an LPA
 * "dispatchDate": "2021-10-14", no Modernise equivalwnt but unlikely to be needed by Use an LPA
 * "invalidDate": "2024-06-04", no Modernise equivalwnt but unlikely to be needed by Use an LPA